The Golden Web (1926 film)

-The Golden Web is a lost 1926 American silent mystery film directed by Walter Lang and starring Lillian Rich, Huntley Gordon and Lawford Davidson.
+The Golden Web is a 1926 American silent mystery film directed by Walter Lang and starring Lillian Rich, Huntley Gordon and Lawford Davidson.
 The cast also features Boris Karloff before he established himself as a horror star.
 It is based on the 1910 novel The Golden Web by the British writer E. Phillips Oppenheim.
 A previous British film adaptation of the novel was produced in 1920.

+Plot

+As described in a film magazine, a man loses the deed to a mine he has purchased, and is blackmailed by the finder.
+John Rowan, the original owner of the mine offers to secure the deed, but is arrested when the blackmailer is found dead.
+Rowan's daughter Ruth steals the deed from the office of the District Attorney, and the present owner of the mine marries her to atone for her father’s predicament.
+The husband captures the blackmailer’s crony, who confesses to the murder.
+The father is freed and Ruth rescued as she is about to leap from a cliff at the hour of the execution.